 “We are all dealing with information, attention, and decision fatigue,” Dr. Tolbert states.
 “First, people need to know how to effectively brand themselves and develop in-demand skills so they are effectively standing out amongst their competitors with skills that employers are actually looking for.
 Second, we must learn how to effectively navigate high demands and tasks that are competing for our attention, so we can stay productive and also prevent burnout and stress, effectively integrating work-life balance and high performance.”

-A key takeaway of this inevitable shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or switching careers in the near future.
+A key takeaway of this shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or switching careers in the future.

 As the entrepreneur and author Laurent Haug succinctly put it, “autopilot didn’t put pilots out of a job”.
 Where technology is limited – creativity, empathy, leadership – humans are generally not.